Nova East Star Party

 Registrants will be asked to respect a quiet time on Friday, Saturday and Sunday nights from 1:00 AM to 8:00 AM.

 Nova East Etiquette

-Because of health and safety concerns, members will not be offering views through their telescopes to the public this year.
+Because of health and safety concerns, members will identify which scopes are available for public viewing this year.
 We will be notifying registrants and Park staff should this change.